iterative/dvc.org/content/docs/user-guide/upgrade.md

 releases, files tracked in DVC 3.0 are stored separately from files tracked in older releases.
 By default, DVC does not automatically de-duplicate any data between files tracked in DVC 3.0 and files tracked in older releases.
-DVC will still read cached files from older releases and will only duplicate for new or modified data.
+DVC will still read cached files from DVC 2.0 and will only duplicate for new or modified data.

 Users can manually migrate existing local DVC cache data to the DVC 3.0 location by running the `dvc cache migrate` command.
 On most local filesystems,